gauravchl/halo/README.md

 - If you see a message like: **“halo” can’t be opened because it is from an unidentified developer.** You will have to allow your mac to open the app downloaded from other than app store.
 Or buy me a  $100 apple identification certificate to upload it to app store 😅.
+Alternatively you can build it from source as well, simply cd into repo and run `npm run build`.
+Build will be inside dist directory.

 <img width="380" alt="Screen Shot 2019-07-14 at 1 04 55 AM" src="https://user-images.githubusercontent.com/3471415/61179805-1d069380-a5d8-11e9-98de-9eda2084c8f2.png">